Brave Miss World

 Brave Miss World is a 2013 American-Israeli documentary film, directed and produced by Cecilia Peck.
-It follows Miss Israel Linor Abarjil who won the title of Miss World in 1998, after being assaulted just weeks prior, as she spreads global awareness around sexual assault.
+It follows Miss Israel Linor Abargil who won the title of Miss World in 1998, after being assaulted just weeks prior, as she spreads global awareness around sexual assault.
 Sharon Stone served as a co-executive producer on the film.

 It had its world premiere at the Dallas International Film Festival on April 10, 2013.
 It had a theatrical release on November 15, 2013, followed by digital streaming on Netflix on May 29, 2014.

 Synopsis

 In 1998, Linor Abargil won the title of Miss World, a beauty pageant after being sexually assaulted weeks prior.
 Abargil raises global awareness around sexual assault.
 Joan Collins and Fran Drescher also appear in the film.